microsoft/SynapseML/README.md

 ### Synapse Analytics

-In Azure Synapse notebooks please place the followinbg in the first cell of your notebook.
+In Azure Synapse notebooks please place the following in the first cell of your notebook.

 For Spark 3.2 Pools: